farahdian/dear-michael/README.md

 I know you wanted bootleg Calendly premium but that shit was too hard 😢.

-I was not much of a great UX designer in that I had no plan making this.
+I was not much of a great UX designer in the fact I had no plan making this 😆.
 I worked on it whenever I've gotten into states of flow to code or an idea popped up, with the general idea of cute self-care website for Michael.
+Also it's a pretty old school build (pure vanilla JS).
 So yeah some things need refining, but since I've *finally* figured out how to use git I can keep pushing new feature changes and the site will update itself automatically.

 **So let me know what you think of it and if you have any qs!**